Equity, diversity, and inclusivity resources for the BIPOC community

 The Office of Indigenous Relations provides guidance, support, and resources to the campus community, strengthening the central vision of reconciliation.
 Register for their events and workshops to gain a deeper understanding of First Nations, Métis, and Inuit people, and appreciation of their rich culture.
 Faculty at Waterloo are also advocating for change through the Indigenous Priorities Action Committee, working to improve the experiences of Indigenous students and staff.
 You can keep up to date and stay connected by signing up for the Indigenous connections newsletter!

-Shatitsirótha'!
-The Waterloo Indigenous Student’s Centre (WISC) provides supports to Indigenous students, focusing on culture, academics, wellbeing, and social engagement.
-You can follow them on Facebook to stay in the loop on new and exciting initiatives!
-WISC also has an Indigenous Student Association, where students can reflect and interact with each other, as well as a Living Community for Indigenous First Year Students to give Indigenous students a unique space to develop positive connections.
+The Indigenous Student Services (ISS) provides supports to Indigenous students, focusing on culture, academics, wellbeing, and social engagement.
+There's also an Indigenous Student Association, where students can reflect and interact with each other, providing a unique space to develop positive connections.

 A sense of community at Waterloo

-Something that often gets brought up when talking about university is the sense of community that comes with being a student.
-The people you meet, the relationships you form, the belonging you feel.
-I’m only halfway through my degree, and the importance of connection and fellowship have been highlighted for me every step of the way.
-At Waterloo, it’s known that these are all dominant factors that contribute to a positive university experience.
-With the number of resources, support systems, groups and learning opportunities that advocate for equality and inclusivity, know one thing for certain – the priority to shape a unified, welcoming environment is ongoing and strong.
+With the number of resources, support systems, groups and learning opportunities that advocate for equality and inclusivity at Waterloo, it's evident that the priority to shape a unified, welcoming environment is ongoing and strong.
 I can see it in the constant student dedication that surrounds me, letting me know that as a marginalized student, I’m not alone.
-I can feel it in the efforts of my professors and the staff at Waterloo, who do their best to create safe and comforting spaces for everyone.
+I can feel it in the efforts of my professors and the staff at Waterloo, who do their best to create safe and welcoming spaces for everyone.
 Most of all, I can tell that ensuring an equitable and diverse future isn’t just a goal or a value; it’s a growing reality, one where everyone belongs.

 Related articles